Amir Alexander: Career

+"Liberty's Grid" was published in 2024 by the University of Chicago Press.

-Alexander has also contributed pieces to The New York Timess Science and Book Reviews sections, The Los Angeles Times Op-Ed section, and Scientific American, and he has been interviewed on NPR's All Things Considered, and Interfaith Voices.
+He has contributed pieces to The New York Timess Science and Book Reviews sections, The Los Angeles Times Op-Ed section, and Scientific American, and he has been interviewed on NPR's All Things Considered, and Interfaith Voices.

 Personal life

-Amir Alexander lives in Los Angeles with his wife and two children.
+Alexander lives in Los Angeles with his wife and two children.
 He teaches history at UCLA.